Azuyamat/mia_rust/README.md

 ```shell
 mia create <path> [name] [options]
 ```
+Creates a zip file of the given path with the given name.
+If no name is given, `mia_zip` will be used.

 **Options:**
 - `-v` `--verbose` - Verbose output
 - `-o <path>` `--out <path>` - Set the output path for the current creation